Top things to do in the Lehigh Valley

 The museum doesn’t shy away from the tough issues, either.
 Displays explain the importance of work safety initiatives, the role of unions and even the need for child labor laws.

-NMIH exhibits tell the story of the industrial era in the USA.
+NMIH exhibits tell the story of the industrial era in the USA, including exhibits that highlight worker safety.

 The museum is open year-round.
 Guests can take self-guided tours or pay a flat fee of $25 (up to 20 people) for a guided tour.
 Many of the docents at the National Museum of Industrial History once worked in the Bethlehem Steel plants and are happy to share stories of their life experience if you ask.